Chronic obstructive pulmonary disease: Economics

-Globally, as of 2010, COPD is estimated to result in economic costs of $2.1 trillion, half of which occurring in the developing world.
+Globally, as of 2010, COPD was estimated to cost $2.1 trillion, half of which occurred in the developing world.
 Of this total an estimated $1.9 trillion are direct costs such as medical care, while $0.2 trillion are indirect costs such as missed work.
 This is expected to more than double by 2030.
 In Europe, COPD represents 3% of healthcare spending.
 In the United States, costs of the disease were estimated at $50 billion in 2010, most of which is due to exacerbation.
-In the United Kingdom this cost was in 2021 estimated at £3.8 billion annually.
+In the United Kingdom, this cost was in 2021 estimated at £3.8 billion annually.

 Research

 Stem-cell therapy using mesenchymal stem cells was in June 2021 studied in eight clinical trials had been completed and seventeen were underway.

 The effectiveness of alpha-1 antitrypsin augmentation treatment for people who have alpha-1 antitrypsin deficiency is unclear.

-Metabolomic approaches to diagnosing and differentiating subtypes of COPD are being studied.
+Metabolomic approaches to diagnosing and differentiating COPD subtypes are being studied.

-Research continues into the use of telehealthcare to treat people with COPD when they experience episodes of shortness of breath; treating people remotely may reduce the number of emergency-room visits and improve the person's quality of life.
+Research continues into the use of telehealthcare to treat people with COPD when they experience episodes of shortness of breath; treating people remotely may reduce emergency-room visits and improve quality of life.

 American people with COPD and their caregivers consider the following COPD-related research areas as the most important: family/social/community research, well-being of people with COPD, curative research, biomedical therapies, policy, and holistic therapies.

 Other animals

-Chronic obstructive pulmonary disease may occur in a number of other animals and may be caused by exposure to tobacco smoke.
-Most cases of the disease, however, are relatively mild.
+Chronic obstructive pulmonary disease may occur in several other animals and may be caused by exposure to tobacco smoke.
 In horses it is known as recurrent airway obstruction (RAO) or heaves.
 RAO can be quite severe and most often is linked to exposure to common allergens.
 COPD is also commonly found in old dogs.